 This book can be hard to get hold of as a hardcopy, but a time-limited subscription can be purchased from the publisher.
-Having access to the book is not necessary for the course, as an alternative reading list with material available through the KTH library is provided below.
+However, having access to the above book is not necessary since an alternative, multitextbook reading list with material available through the KTH library is provided below.